Peover Hall: History

-The house was refaced in 1585 and was built for Sir Ralph Mainwaring.
+The house was refaced in 1585 and was built for Sir Randall Mainwaring.
 There have been alterations and additions to the house in around 1653–56, around 1764, around 1944 and in 1966.
 It was originally planned as an H- shaped house but this plan was abandoned around 1590.
 In 1654 a stable block was built.
 The alterations in the 1760s included a wing at a right-angle to the house (added c.1764), making it a T-shape, and a new stable block and coach house.
 In 1919 the Mainwaring family sold the house to John Graham Peel and it was sold again to Harry Brooks in 1940.
 During the Second World War the house was requisitioned and used by General George Patton and his staff.
 The hall was also used as a prisoner of war camp, and as a resettlement home for allied prisoners of war and for English people repatriated after the partition of India.
 It was returned to the Brooks family in 1950.
 The 1760s wing was in poor condition and was demolished in 1964, taking the house from 21 to 11 bedrooms, other modifications were made too, including a new entrance.